AP English Language

 Deadline to register is July 11

-You may also register with your credit card by calling 215-881-7400.
 You will be notified promptly of any cancellations or schedule or program changes.
 We will confirm your enrollment in the program and provide information on travel, accommodations, final registration, and parking.

 All cancellations must be received in writing by mail or fax.
 Refunds, minus a $25 processing fee for each course that is cancelled will be made for cancellations received fifteen days prior to the first day of the program.
 Refund requests made after that time will not be honored, and the participant or sponsoring organization will be responsible for the fee.
 Anyone who is registered but cannot attend may send a substitute.
 Note: If you do not cancel, and do not attend, you are still responsible for payment.
 Please note: A $250 late registration fee will be assessed if noncredit status is changed to credit status after July 16, 2013.